Need to Know

 The redeveloped website is built on user feedback and needs to ensure ease of use, improved findability of content, and intuitiveness of the site.
 An interactive map using embedded Google Maps with custom point markers and links to property websites helps ensure users can access CLC’s related properties.

-The new multilingual Drupal digital experience is a compelling and accurate reflection of the projects and initiatives CLC does in the community, providing increased awareness and alignment to their brand.
+The new multilingual Drupal digital experience is a compelling and accurate reflection of the projects and initiatives CLC does in the community, providing increased awareness and alignment to its brand.